aadams149/Reflecting-Pool/README.md

 ### Music not detected
 - Write about songs with clear patterns:
-  - "listened to 'Song Title' by Artist"
+  - `listened to "Song Title" by Artist`
-  - "listening to Artist Name"
+  - `listening to Artist Name`
-  - Song: "Title"
+  - `Song: "Title"`

+### Appearance tab styles not applying
+- Make sure you click away from a colour picker or move a slider to trigger a rerun
+- Preset buttons apply their values immediately to the CSS preview; use them as a starting point and adjust from there

 ---